-A. General: No agency licensed pursuant to these regulations may employ an individual as a home health aide on a full-time, part-time, temporary, per diem, or other basis unless:

-(1) that individual is competent to provide services as a home health aide;

-(2) that individual has completed a training program or a competency evaluation program as outlined in Section 30.3 or 30.5 [now Subsections C or E of 7.28.2.30 NMAC] of these regulations.

-B. Source of training: Any agency licensed pursuant to these regulations may provide training under the following conditions:

-(1) The agency must submit, in writing, its intent to conduct home health aide training and the training curriculum to the licensing authority.
-Approval of the curriculum must be obtained from the licensing authority prior to instituting training.

-(2) Agencies electing not to provide formal training must identify the method by which they will establish the competency of home health aides and document that each is determined competent.

-(3) The licensing authority may deny a home health agency the right to conduct home health aide training or competency evaluation, for a specified period of time, not to exceed two (2) years, if the licensing authority finds the agency in substantial non-compliance with these regulations.

-C. Course requirements: Home health aides: The home health aide training program must address each of the subject areas listed below through classroom and supervised practical training totalling at least seventy-five (75) hours, with at least sixteen (16) hours devoted to supervised practical training.
-"Supervised practical training" means training in a laboratory or other setting in which the trainee demonstrates knowledge while performing tasks on an individual under the direct supervision of a registered nurse or licensed practical nurse.

-(1) The individual being trained must complete at least sixteen (16) hours of classroom training before beginning the supervised practical training;

-- (2) communications skills;

-- (3) observation, reporting and documentation of patient status and the care or service furnished;
+- A. General: No agency licensed pursuant to these regulations may employ an individual as a home health aide on a full-time, part-time, temporary, per diem, or other basis unless: - (1) that individual is competent to provide services as a home health aide; - (2) that individual has completed a training program or a competency evaluation program as outlined in Subsections C or E of 7.28.2.30 NMAC of these regulations. - B. Source of training: Any agency licensed pursuant to these regulations may provide training under the following conditions: - (1) The agency must submit, in writing, its intent to conduct home health aide training and the training curriculum to the licensing authority.
+Approval of the curriculum must be obtained from the licensing authority prior to instituting training. - (2) Agencies electing not to provide formal training must identify the method by which they will establish the competency of home health aides and document that each is determined competent. - (3) The licensing authority may deny a home health agency the right to conduct home health aide training or competency evaluation, for a specified period of time, not to exceed two years, if the licensing authority finds the agency in substantial non-compliance with these regulations. - C. Course requirements: Home health aides: The home health aide training program must address each of the subject areas listed below through classroom and supervised practical training totaling at least 75 hours, with at least 16 hours devoted to supervised practical training.
+"Supervised practical training" means training in a laboratory or other setting in which the trainee demonstrates knowledge while performing tasks on an individual under the direct supervision of a registered nurse or licensed practical nurse. - (1) The individual being trained must complete at least 16 hours of classroom training before beginning the supervised practical training; - (2) communications skills; - (3) observation, reporting and documentation of patient status and the care or service furnished;

-- (4) reading and recording of vital signs;

-- (5) basic infection control procedures;

-(6) basic elements of body functioning and changes in body function that must be reported to an aide's supervisor;

-- (7) maintenance of a clean, safe and healthy environment; - (8) recognizing emergencies and knowledge of emergency procedures (including CPR and first aid);
+- (4) reading and recording of vital signs; - (5) basic infection control procedures; - (6) basic elements of body functioning and changes in body function that must be reported to an aide's supervisor; - (7) maintenance of a clean, safe and healthy environment; - (8) recognizing emergencies and knowledge of emergency procedures (including CPR and first aid);